 "...
 Tirpitz was bent on creating a Dreadnought battle fleet in the shortest time.
 With three battleships and one battle cruiser to be laid down each year from 1908 to 1911, and four Dreadnought battleships already started - two in July, two in August, that year [1907.A.O.] he would have thirteen Dreadnought battleships by 1913 - or earlier if construction was pushed through fast.
 As British programs provided for only twelve Dreadnoughts by late 1912, the threat was clear.
 What also became clear was that whereas Tirpitz's 1900 Navy Law had provided for a total of thirty-eight battleships and twenty large armoured cruisers, the Novelle translated this into fifty-eight Dreadnought, for the new battle cruisers were regarded as capital ships. . . .
 'The dominant idea' the "Daily Mail" wrote (in 25.11.1907) 'is to build a fleet which shall fulfil the hopes and desires of the Pan-Germans and be mightier than the mightiest Navy in the world'.
 The Paris paper "Aurore" commented: "The announcement of the formidable increase of the fleet undertaken by the German Bundesrat is a curious commentary on the visit just paid by the Kaiser to his uncle King Edward VII... the expose of the new naval programme of the Empire shows that the strength of the German Navy will be doubled between 1907 and 1914.
 There can be no doubt that this formidable fleet, the construction of which is being pursued with a tenacity that one cannot help admiring, is directed mainly against England." ('The Times' 22.11.1907) (quoted in "The Great Naval race" [Anglo-German Naval Rivalry between 1900-1914] by Peter Radfield, Birlinn, Edinburgh 2005 p.
-173)

-And what was Britain's response?
+173) What was Britain's response?
+Admiral Sir John Fisher, who modernized the British Navy, declared in 1907: "The only thing in the world Britain has to fear is Germany".

-"With Germany increasing her naval shipbuilding the (British) Admiralty was able to point out to this as justification for more big ships.
+"With Germany increasing her naval shipbuilding the (British) Admiralty was able to point this out as justification for more big ships.
 The Admirals wanted more Dreadnoughts so did the naval vested interests, the naval shipbuilders and the big armament firms.
 The tension between the two countries was reflected in the DAILY MAIL campaign on "The German Menace".
 In the cabinet McKenna pleaded for a big naval building campaign and more Dreadnoughts.
 Supporting him was the Liberal imperialist group.
 At the Foreign Office Sir Edward Grey was negotiating treaties and understandings with France and Tsarist Russia.
 Europe was being divided into two armed camps." ("Winston Churchill in War and Peace" by Emrys Hughes, Unity publishing, Glasgow 1950. p.
-57)

-Grey signed military treaties with Russia and France in 1907.
+57) Grey signed military treaties with Russia and France in 1907.
 Their purpose was to threaten Germany with war on TWO fronts - against Russia in the east, and against France in the west - if she waged war against Britain.
 This did not deter Germany from building a huge navy.
 It accelerated the process leading to war.